Philosophy Probabilistic Representations of Belief

 General Overviews

 There are lots of excellent overviews, and are the best place to start.
 All have a slightly different focus.
-Strevens’s is very introductory and user-friendly.
-Huber 2007 and Vickers 2018 connect probabilistic methods with the problem of induction.
-Huber 2016 discusses probabilistic methods and connects them with other formal tools for modeling beliefs.
-Talbott 2013 and Weisberg 2011 offer detailed discussions of various forms of Bayesianism and their costs and benefits.
-Weisberg 2017 connects probabilistic theories with other issues in epistemology.
-Hájek 2012 focuses on the interpretation of probability.
+Strevens 2017 is very introductory and user-friendly.
+Huber 2007 and Vickers 2022 connect probabilistic methods with the problem of induction.
+Genin and Huber 2020 discusses probabilistic methods and connects them with other formal tools for modeling beliefs.
+Talbott 2022 and Weisberg 2011 offer detailed discussions of various forms of Bayesianism and their costs and benefits.
+Weisberg 2021 connects probabilistic theories with other issues in epistemology.
+Hájek 2019 focuses on the interpretation of probability.

 • Hájek, Alan.
 “Interpretations of Probability.”
 In The Stanford Encyclopedia of Philosophy.
-Winter 2012 ed.
 Edited by Edward N. Zalta.
+Stanford, CA: Stanford University, 2019.

 • Huber, Franz.
 “Confirmation and Induction.”
 In The Internet Encyclopedia of Philosophy.
 Edited by J. Fieser and B. Dowden, 2007.

-Huber discusses the problem of induction and attempts to solve which use probabilities, drawing largely on Carnap’s work.
+Discusses the problem of induction and attempts to solve the problem which use probabilities, drawing largely on Carnap’s work.

-• Huber, Franz.
+• Genin, Konstantin, and Franz Huber.
 “Formal Representations of Belief.”
 In The Stanford Encyclopedia of Philosophy.
-Spring 2016 ed.
 Edited by Edward N. Zalta.
+Stanford, CA: Stanford University, 2020.

 Explains how beliefs can be modeled with probabilities, gives some arguments for and against, and also explain nonprobabilistic approaches such as AGM and ranking theory.

-• Strevens, M. Notes on Bayesian Confirmation Theory.
+• Strevens, Michael.
+Notes on Bayesian Confirmation Theory.
+2017.

 An introductory discussion and defense of Bayesianism.

 • Talbott, William.
 “Bayesian Epistemology.”
 In The Stanford Encyclopedia of Philosophy.
-Fall 2013 ed.
-Edited by Edward N. Zalta, 2013.
+Edited by Edward N. Zalta.
+Stanford, CA: Stanford University, 2022.

 A brief discussion of the basics of Bayesianism, explaining the arguments for and problems it faces.

 • Vickers, John.
 “The Problem of Induction.”
 In The Stanford Encyclopedia of Philosophy.
-Spring 2018 ed.
-Edited by Edward N. Zalta.
+Edited by Edward N. Zalta Stanford, CA: Stanford University, 2022.

 Explains the problem of induction and attempts to solve it which use probabilities.
 Similar to, but less technical than, Huber’s “Confirmation and Induction.”